 Depending on the cause, foot drop can affect one or both feet.

 If your toes drag the floor when you walk, consult your doctor.

 Foot drop is caused by weakness or paralysis of the muscles involved in lifting the front part of the foot.
-The underlying causes of foot drop are varied and may include:
+Causes of foot drop might include: